UCL-RITS/rcps-buildscripts/.github/ISSUE_TEMPLATE/install-request.md

 -->

 <!--
 The name and version of the application you need should go here.
 If you don't need a specific version, we'll usually go for the latest release marked "stable".

+Please also put this in the subject of the issue!
 -->
 Application: MyApp version 19.05